Christmas Eve. Table was set. Turkey cooking. Presents wrapped. I drank wine to celebrate.

 “I was driving,” he said as he rolled his eyes.

-I arrived home, the Christmas lights are on flashing merrily meaning hubby is back from work.
+I arrived home, the Christmas lights were on and flashing merrily.
+That meant hubby was back from work.
 “Hello darling,”he said as I fell head long through door, literally.
-Parcels scattered.
+My parcels scattered across the floor.

 “One too many?”
 His eyes brows raised.

-Presents under the Christmas tree.
-One smiling husband.
-Glass of red in hand.
-Sigh.
+With the presents under the Christmas tree, one smiling husband and a glass of red in my hand.

 “Yes,” I replied.
 It was his present I forgot.
 I won’t tell him.
 At least not yet.